chinamike65/hugo-tuolesi/content/book4/book4en.md

+---

 The Three Principal Aspects of the Path

-(Lower Path)

-Middle Path

-Upper Path
+Training for Individuals at the Initial Level (Lower Scope)

+Training for Individuals at the Middle Level (Middle Scope)

+Training for Excellent Individuals (Upper Scope)

 Vajrayana

-Order of Practice
+Graded Order of Practice

+---

 **Three loves:**